nkronlage/JavaScripture/README.md

 * Spelling, grammar, and other editorial issues
 * Add missing descriptions and examples
 * Add any missing types
-* Add support for different api versions (such as ECMAScript 5 vs 6)
 * Switch documentation format to Markdown
-* Switch to a better build system than make
 * Translate in other languages than English